DHLab-TSENG/Resources/README.md

 - International Journal of Medical Informatics
 - IEEE Journal of Biomedical and Health Informatics
 - Journal of Medical Internet Research
+- The Lancet Digital Health
 - npj Digital Medicine
 - COMPUTER METHODS AND PROGRAMS IN BIOMEDICINE
-- and others...., such as JAMA Network Open, Scientific Reports, Nature communications...
+- and others...., such as JAMA Network Open, Nature communications...

 ## Conferences